Saeed07/pdsnd_github/README.md

 Analysis for bikeshare data for US cities

 ### Description
-This is part of Udacity Python foundation course that uses knowledge of Python's modules- Pandas and Numpy, to make sense of the bike sharing data provided, and answer relevant questions about it.
+We uses knowledge of Python's modules- Pandas and Numpy, to make sense of the bike sharing data provided, and answer relevant questions about it.

 ### Files used